Dimensional Fund Advisors Ltd. : Form 8.3 - EMIS GROUP PLC - Ordinary Shares

 Es ist ein Fehler aufgetreten!

-Börse aktuell - Live TickerVor Fed-Protokoll: ATX beendet Handel fester -- DAX schließt moderat im Plus -- Asiens Börsen schlussendlich in Rot
+Börse aktuell - Live TickerNach Fed-Protokoll: Wall Street schwächelt zum Handelsschluss -- ATX beendet Handel fester -- DAX schließt moderat im Plus -- Asiens Börsen schlussendlich in Rot

 Der heimische Aktienmarkt konnte am Mittwoch zulegen.
 Der deutsche Leitindex verbuchte leichte Gewinne.
-Die US-Märkte präsentieren sich gespalten.
+Die US-Märkte präsentierten sich im Minus.
 An den asiatischen Börsen dominierten zur Wochenmitte die Bären.